mk12/sicp/notes/lecture.md

 - We built a system that has decentralized control.
 - We don't have to worry about how operations are actually performed.
 - This lets us build this complex hierarchy where all the operations sort of do the right thing automatically.
-- The true complexity comes in with _coercion_ -- when you add a complex and a rational, who worries about converting what?
+- The true complexity comes in with _coercion_---when you add a complex and a rational, who worries about converting what?

 # 5A: Assignment, State, and Side-Effects